-Registering your daughter for the waiting list is the first step in the process of your family and our community coming together for a common purpose – the care and education of your daughter.
+Completing a Registration Form is the first step in the process of your family and our community coming together for a common purpose – the care and education of your daughter.
 As we get to know one another through the process, you will come to understand in what ways Stella is the best fit for your daughter and we will gain insights into how best to meet her particular educational and pastoral needs.
 Together we will make a commitment to ensuring the best educational experience for her during her six years at the College.

 When to Enrol

 It is never too early to apply.
 Due to strong demand for places at Stella Maris, we encourage you to lodge your daughter’s Registration Form as soon as possible, preferably before she is in Year 4.

 Late Year 7 Enrolments and Admissions to Years 8 to 12